SalishSeaCast/tools/SalishSeaCmd/docs/run_description_file.rst

   The wall-clock time requested for the run.
   It limits the time that the job will run for on all machines, and it also affects queue priority for runs on Westgrid machines.
-  It is important to allow some buffer time when calculating your walltime limits to allow for indeterminancy of the NEMO run itself, as well as the time required to combine the per-processor results files into run results files at the end of the run.
+  It is important to allow some buffer time when calculating your walltime limits to allow for indeterminacy of the NEMO run itself, as well as the time required to combine the per-processor results files into run results files at the end of the run.

 :kbd:`email`